Theory of Corruption: Reducing Corruption with Rubinshtein

 Corruption is the moral impurity of a situation or entity.
 From relative or complete purity, into a state of abuse, harm, betrayal, and manipulation.
 Therefore, addicts are also corrupted, because they let their passions, which grant them happiness and satisfaction, also harm them and the people around them.
 Gambling, as stated, can ruin the future of your family, if you provide to them.

-The notion of harm by corruption is also present in politics.
+The notion of harm by Theory of Corruption is also present in politics.
 Politicians may take bribes out of greed, as stated again.
 And the more corruption they will commit, the more depraved their influence will be on their own country and people.
 I suspect that even if we may despise certain politicians, we might still follow their example, in one way or the other.
 We unconsciously learn more than we might think we do.

 The whole idea of becoming more moral is to not be like such negative examples, after all.
 To not be like them, as much as possible.
 To be better, and not to enable, by our own actions, the very deeds we despise, and the people who commit them remorselessly.